Virginia Institute of Marine Science

 Oyster populations -- Virginia; Oyster fisheries -- Virginia

-Mann, R., & Wesson, J. (1994) Fishery independent standing stock surveys of oyster populations in the Virginia sub estuaries of the Chesapeake Bay and a comparison with continuing estimates obtained from fishery dependent data.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.25773/x7h1-6132
+Mann, R. L., & Wesson, J. (1994) Fishery independent standing stock surveys of oyster populations in the Virginia sub estuaries of the Chesapeake Bay and a comparison with continuing estimates obtained from fishery dependent data.
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.25773/x7h1-6132